 IES believes its cost of capital, based on a WACC analysis, is approximately 11%.
 WACC is the combination of IES' cost of debt, which is approximately 6% after tax, and its cost of equity, which is between 15.5% and 16.5%.
 The calculation is based on using the average beta for the specialty contracting industry adjusted for the appropriate capital structure, a risk free rate of 4.0% to 4.5%, which is the recent 10-year government bond rate, and a target debt to capital for IES of between 30% and 40%.
-The WACC analysis also includes a 3.1% size premium for cost of and 40%.
 The WACC analysis also includes a 3.1% size premium for cost of equity given that IES is a small cap stock.